junglok/tem-docs/docs/relion.rst

 RELION_QSUB_TEMPLATE variable
 -----------------------------
 Relion defines lots of environment variables that can be used to execute different types of subtasks in the analysis workflows.
-Among these, "RELION_QSUB_TEMPLATE" describes the location of a proper Torque batch job script to interact with Torque-based service farm (already included in the environment modules)
+Among these, "RELION_QSUB_TEMPLATE" describes the location of a proper Torque batch job script to submit jobs to Torque-based service farm.

 .. code-block:: bash